-In order to be eligible for the IPSP, candidates must be:
+In order to be eligible for the IPSP, candidates must:

 - be a Palestinian currently resident in the occupied Palestinian territory, holding a Palestinian or Jerusalem ID;

 - have identified and selected three relevant courses from the Ireland-Palestine Scholarship Programme Directory of Eligible Postgraduate Courses (see below);

 - hold a Bachelor’s level qualification from an accredited institution with a minimum grade point average of 75% or 2.67 (or equivalent standard);

 - have achieved the necessary academic standard to be accepted onto their chosen Master’s degree course in a higher education institution in Ireland (refer to the rough table of equivalency in the Selection of Course Choices section of the application form);

 - be applying to commence a new qualification and not be seeking funding for a course they have already commenced or which will begin before scholarship awards have been notified;